Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: Introduction

-Section \ref{rgaexp} introduces $\rgaexp$, our new variant of the Rosenfeld-\Grob algorithm (RGA) of Boulier et al. \cite{BoulierLOP95}. $\rgaexp$ takes in a system of ordinary differential equations $\xpef$ and polynomial equations $A=0$ and systematically extracts a structured, maximal invariant satisfying the equations.
+Section \ref{rgaexp} introduces $\rgaexp$, our new variant of the Rosenfeld-\Grob algorithm (RGA) of Boulier et al. \cite{BoulierLOP95}. $\rgaexp$ takes in a system of ordinary differential equations $\xpef$ and polynomial equations $A=0$ and algorithmically extracts a structured, maximal invariant satisfying the equations.
 In particular, Theorem \ref{radlddecomp} shows that $\rgaexp$ produces output that meets the requirements of Theorem \ref{satinvar} for an invariant.
 Section \ref{lorenzex2} revisits the example of Section \ref{lorenzex1} in the context of RGA.
 In Section \ref{rgabds} we analyze the computational complexity of $\rgaexp$ and find an explicit upper bound (Theorem \ref{expRGA}) on the degrees of polynomials in the output.
-(Prior works on RGA have either ignored complexity or only found bounds on the order of intermediate differential equations.)Our focus in Section \ref{check} is a simple and efficient---compared to standard methods from the literature---test for invariance (Theorem \ref{radinvartest}) based on \emph{totally real varieties}.
+(Most prior results on RGA have either ignored complexity or focused on the order of intermediate differential equations.
+An exception is Corollary 11 of \cite{MR2556127}, which gives an Ackermannian bound on the degrees of polynomials returned by an RGA-like algorithm.)
+Our focus in Section \ref{check} is a simple and efficient---compared to standard methods from the literature---test for invariance (Theorem \ref{radinvartest}) based on \emph{totally real varieties}.
 These geometric objects provide a bridge that lets us draw conclusions about real number solutions using tools that are naturally suited to the complex numbers with their computational advantages.

 Section \ref{related} compares and contrasts $\rgaexp$ with related approaches for generating and checking invariants.
-Finally, Section \ref{conc} summarizes our contributions and outlines promising future research questions.
+Section \ref{conc} summarizes our contributions and outlines promising future research questions.
+Finally, Section \ref{appendix} (following the references) is an appendix containing proofs not given in the body of the paper.
+(The corresponding theorem statements throughout the paper are marked by `(Appendix)'.)